Planning guidance

 The guidance on this page is divided into:

-- decide whether it should be approved
+- determine whether the proposal should be approved or not

 Stirling Local Development Plan guidance